Claude citation sources

 SimplyRank reviews Claude answers weekly and maps the strongest visible supporting material to source types.
 We then score those source types against recurring commercial prompt clusters to see which kinds of evidence most often appear behind strong inclusion and first-position mentions.

 The rubric on this page is not meant to simulate Claude perfectly.
-It is meant to help teams prioritize source work using the patterns that most consistently correlate with better Claude outcomes in repeated scan data.
+It helps teams prioritize source work using the patterns that most consistently correlate with better Claude outcomes in repeated scan data.

 Frequently asked questions